 Lighting Resources, LLC (Lighting Resources) was originally established in March 1990 as a corporation in the State of California, and was later converted to a Limited Liability Company in January 2005 in the State of California.
 Lighting Resources has been providing environmentally safe and reliable, cost-effective recycling solutions for waste fluorescent lamps, ballasts, batteries, e-waste and mercury devices for over 20 years.
-Lighting Resources currently has facilities located in Arizona, California, Indiana, and Texas, and now in Florida (Ocala).
+Lighting Resources currently has facilities located in Arizona, California, Indiana, and Texas, and Florida (Ocala).

 1.2 Facility Overview

-The proposed Mercury Recovery Facility (Facility) is located on a 1.33-acre parcel of land and consists of a 16,539 square foot, steel and masonry building, with loading areas located along the east side of the building, asphalt paved parking areas to the south and east of the building, and a paved ingress / egress located at the south edge of the property off of SW 16th Lane.
+The Mercury Recovery Facility (Facility) is located on a 1.33-acre parcel of land and consists of a 16,539 square foot, steel and masonry building, with loading areas located along the east side of the building, asphalt paved parking areas to the south and east of the building, and a paved ingress / egress located at the south edge of the property off of SW 16th Lane.
 The Facility building has an administrative office located at the south end (just north of the site entrance), an unprocessed material and supply storage room / area located immediately behind (north of) the administrative office, a lamp processing room / area located at the far northwest end of the building, and a processed material and supply storage room /area in the far northeast end of the building.
 Material receiving (unloading) and transfer (loadout) docks are located along the east side of the Facility building.

-The proposed Facility will accept mercury containing fluorescent and high intensity discharge lamps (MCLs), mercury containing devices (MCDs), ballasts (PCB and Non-PCB), and batteries.
+The Facility accepts mercury containing fluorescent lamps, high intensity discharge lamps, and other types of spent lamps, including incandescent and LEDs, (MCLs), mercury containing devices (MCDs), ballasts (PCB and Non-PCB), and batteries.
 MCLs are processed and separated into the following materials: glass, metal end caps / metal components, and mercury-containing phosphor powder.
-The processed and separated glass and metal materials passing TCLP (Toxicity Characteristics Leaching Procedure) for mercury (i.e., below the USEPA toxicity of 0.2 mg/l) are recycled.
+The processed and separated glass and metal materials passing TCLP (Toxicity Characteristics Leaching Procedure) for mercury (i.e., below the USEPA toxicity of 0.2 mg/l) have commercial value and are sold or reused when possible.
 The mercury-containing phosphor powder and MCDs are transferred by a licensed hazardous waste hauler to a permitted mercury reclamation facility for processing and recovery of the mercury content of these materials.
-Ballast materials (PCB and Non-PCB) are transferred by a licensed hazardous waste hauler to a permitted ballast recycling facility for processing and recovery of any recyclable materials and incineration of PCB containing materials.are B
+PCB Ballast materials are transferred by a licensed hazardous waste hauler to a permitted ballast recycling facility for processing and recovery of any recyclable materials and incineration of PCB containing materials.
+Non-PCB Ballast materials are transferred to a recycling facility for processing and recovery of recyclable materials.
+Batteries are sorted by type and sent to an authorized

-Batteries to be accepted will include the following:
+battery recycling facility.
+Batteries to be accepted may include the following:

 Automotive / large equipment lead acid type batteries; and

-Small type batteries:
+Small type batteries, including:

 Alkaline,

-Gell cells,
+Gel cells,

 Lead acid

 Lithium ion,

+Lithium,

 Magnesium,